Learning low-rank latent mesoscale structures in networks

-\commHL{ In~\cite[Corollary 6.1]{lyu2020online}, Lyu et al. presented a convergence guarantee for the original NDL algorithm {in~\cite{lyu2020online}} for non-bipartite networks $\G$.
+In~\cite[Corollary 6.1]{lyu2020online}, Lyu et al.~presented a convergence guarantee for the original NDL algorithm in~\cite{lyu2020online} for non-bipartite networks $\G$.
 The key difference between our NDL algorithm (see Algorithm~\ref{alg:NDL}) and the NDL algorithm in~\cite{lyu2020online} is that we employ $k$-path motif sampling but they employ $k$-walk motif sampling.
-This results in different objective functions to minimize (see \eqref{eq:NDL_exact} for our objective function).
-Therefore, \cite[Corollary 6.1]{lyu2020online} does not apply to our NDL algorithm (see Algorithm~\ref{alg:NDL}).
+This results in different objective functions to minimize.
+(See \eqref{eq:NDL_exact} for our objective function.)} Therefore, \cite[Corollary 6.1]{lyu2020online} does not apply to our NDL algorithm (see Algorithm~\ref{alg:NDL}).
 In Theorem,~\ref{thm:NDL}, we establish a convergence result for our NDL algorithm.
-A key step in the proof of this result is {the guaranteeing convergence} of the MCMC injective motif-sampling algorithm (see Algorithm~\ref{alg:motif_inj}) {for non-bipartite networks (see Proposition~\ref{prop:inj_motif_conv}).} In Theorem~\ref{thm:NDL2}, we extend the convergence results for our NDL algorithm to bipartite networks, which was not established in~\cite{lyu2020online} even for the original NDL algorithm.
-The key technical difficulty for bipartite networks is that {Markov chains that are generated by} the MCMC motif-sampling algorithms are not irreducible, so the main convergence results for online NMF in~\cite[Thm.
+A key step in the proof of this result is guaranteeing convergence of the injective MCMC motif-sampling algorithm (see Algorithm~\ref{alg:motif_inj}) for non-bipartite networks (see Proposition~\ref{prop:inj_motif_conv}).
+In Theorem~\ref{thm:NDL2}, we extend the convergence results for our NDL algorithm to bipartite networks.
+Convergence for bipartite networks was not established} in~\cite{lyu2020online} even for the original NDL algorithm.
+The key technical difficulty for bipartite networks is that Markov chains that are generated by the MCMC motif-sampling algorithms in Algorithms \ref{alg:pivot} and \ref{alg:glauber} are not irreducible, so the main convergence results for online NMF in~\cite[Thm.
 1]{lyu2020online} are not applicable.
-Our proof of Theorem~\ref{thm:NDL2} uses a careful coupling argument between two reducible classes of Markov chains. }
+Our proof of Theorem~\ref{thm:NDL2} uses a careful coupling argument between two reducible classes of Markov chains.